HolyMate is a refreshing yerba mate ice tea, created by hackers in a church.

 - 500 mililitres of ice cold water (0 °C)

-If you decide to create HolyMate yourself, we kindly request that you to use a different branding (logo and name)
+We kindly request that you to use a different branding (logo and name) if you decide to create HolyMate yourself.

 What does HolyMate cost?